zbabac/TrekMe/README.txt

 - starting point is shown with red or blue circle
 - pause point is shown with gray circle
 - stopping point is shown with green circle
+- settings page options: map pitch (0-70), map auto rotate option (or fixed north heading), use miles and feet (instead of m and km)
+- settings are saved automatically so that they are not lost after app exits
 - no ads, only map, location and data capabilities needed